mebridges/northwind-sales-analysis/README.md

 ## 📫 About Me
-Hi, I’m Mary Bridges—a Business Data Analytics student passionate about storytelling through data.
-I love working on data projects that combine insight, design, and impact.
+Hi, I’m Mary Bridges, a Business Data Analytics student with a passion for turning raw data into meaningful insights.
+I thrive at the intersection of data, design, and storytelling—and I love working on projects that inform strategy and create impact.